 Add a custom note to the server sign in page.
 The Sign In setting lets you add text.
 You can optionally add a URL to make the text a link.
-The sign in page text does not display on Tableau Mobile.
+This note will also appear if a user receives a sign in error.
+Custom notes do not display on Tableau Mobile.

 To set a custom note, sign in to a site on Tableau Server.
 On the left-side navigation pane, select Manage all sites from the drop-down site list.
 Select Settings and add a message to Sign In Customization.